JacobChin/Baseball-Projects/Swing-Biomech-Analysis/README.md

 ---

+8. More Forward Contact and Longer Barrel Path Enable Greater Acceleration

+The righty generated a longer barrel path from FP10 to contact (128.48 in vs. 116.10 in) and made contact farther out in front of the torso (21.88 in vs. 19.10 in).

+This combination suggests the righty is able to accelerate the barrel over a greater distance before contact while also delivering the barrel to a more forward position.
+A longer path provides more opportunity for speed to build, while a more forward contact point indicates that rotational energy is carried further through the swing before impact.
+It would be interesting to see the bat speed at the same contact point, but bat speeds were only given at contact or at max speed.

+---

 ### Overall Conclusion
 The right-handed hitter’s higher bat speed is primarily driven by:
 - More efficient force utilization during FP10 → FP100